hertogp/iptable/doc/iptable.md

 ```c
   int key_reverse(void *key);
 ```
-reverse the bytes of a key, useful for creating reverse dns names.
-Note that the nibbles for ipv6 are NOT swapped.
+reverse the bytes of a key.
+For ipv6, the nibbles are also swapped.
 Assumes the LEN-byte indicates how many bytes must be (and can be safely) reversed.

 ### `key_network`
 ```c